 *Your quote from Homeward Legal will cover common conveyancing costs in line with the information you've provided to us.
 Depending on the specific circumstances of your transaction, and after discussion with your solicitor, there may be additional non-standard fees which would be in addition to the fee quoted by Homeward Legal.

 How much does conveyancing in Gwynedd cost?

 Each conveyancing transaction is unique, and the final bill will depend on things like the value of the property and whether it is freehold or leasehold.
 A Gwynedd conveyancing bill will include solicitors' fees, surveyor costs, Land Registry fees, Land Transaction Tax and more.
-Check out our guide to average conveyancing fees in 2020 for an idea of the costs involved in conveyancing for a Gwynedd sale or purchase.
+Check out our guide to average conveyancing fees for an idea of the costs involved in conveyancing for a Gwynedd sale or purchase.

 The conveyancing process explained

 Read our step-by-step guide to the conveyancing process.

 One of the most picturesque towns in Wales is Caernarfon, a World Heritage Site thanks to the 13th-century castle that dominates the landscape.
 Once a mediaeval walled town, today Caernarfon's narrow streets are bustling thanks to its redeveloped waterfront - the town is surrounded by the Menai Strait to the west and the River Seiont from the east.
 Just north-east of Caernarfon is the university town of Bangor, which is also a popular shopping destination.